 The Q9F will also be compatible with a custom Samsung wall-mount which positions the TV almost flush against the wall for an extremely clean installation.
 Samsung also offers a variety of attractive brushed-aluminum floor stands and entertainment cabinet stands.

-Pricing for the full range of Samsung’s 2018 QLED lineup, aside from one model has been listed on the company’s website.
+Pricing for the full range of Samsung’s 2018 QLED lineup, aside from one model, is listed on the company’s website.
 The most expensive model is the Q9F at $20,000, which is pricier than LG’s W8 OLED, but also larger, at 88 inches compared to the W8’s 77.
-The one most buyers will be more interested in is likely the Q9FN, at $3,800, which is more affordable and still offers great picture and a packed feature set.
+The one most buyers will be more interested in is likely the 65-inch Samsung Q9FN, at $3,800, which is more affordable and still offers great picture and a packed feature set; in our review, we called it “the best TV Samsung has ever made.”
 Pricing for the entire 2018 lineup is below.

 We will wait until we have been able to perform in-depth in-house reviews of the QLED TVs, but we anticipate the Q9F will offer performance that rivals and possibly even exceeds OLED TVs from LG and Sony this year.
 Check back with Digital Trends as we provide more coverage of the QLED line as well as Samsung’s flagship Dolby Atmos soundbar.